ajvillegas/ajv-proto/README.md

 AJV Proto includes support for Infinite Scroll in [Jetpack](https://wordpress.org/plugins/jetpack/) and it integrates with the [Breadcrumb Trail](https://wordpress.org/plugins/breadcrumb-trail/) plugin out of the box.

 ## Changelog

+### 1.2.0

+* Added custom CSS Grid block.
+* Added Cover and Group block inner container width setings.
+* Added custom responsive column settings to the Columns block.
+* Added filter from removing the layout settings in both posts and the Customizer.
+* Updated the custom sample CTA block.
+* Updated the SCSS partials for better organization.
+* Updated theme template tags.
+* Updated the `[year]` shortcode to optionaly include the copyright sysmbol.

 ### 1.1.0